 2. File Chapter 11 (if it makes sense)

-You’ve probably heard that filing Chapter 11 is more costly than 13.
+You’ve probably heard that filing Chapter 11 is more complex than Chapter 13.
 This is true.
-Chapter 11 is also more complex, and only a small percentage of bankruptcy attorneys have ever even handled a Chapter 11.
-But in certain circumstances, Chapter 11 may be an attractive option.
+Chapter 11 is more difficult, and only a small percentage of bankruptcy attorneys have ever even handled a Chapter 11.
+But in certain circumstances, Chapter 11 may actually be an attractive option.
 In general Chapter 11 presents more options and flexibility.

 This may be the most valuable time to file chapter 11.
 As soon as your case is filed, any pending foreclosure is halted.
 If you hold property which is under threat of foreclosure, and you risk losing substantial equity, then Chapter 11 may be incredibly valuable.
 Chapter 11 can provide time to market and sell the property (thus preventing the loss of equity).
 Chapter 11 may also allow you to restructure your debts and hold onto the property.